 Today, “social justice” appears to be the new grievance industry.
 Increasing numbers of universities are turning out increasing numbers of grievance industry professionals — otherwise known as social justice graduates.
 Social justice isn’t just being recommended as a minor to complement degrees in fields like education, law, politics and journalism.
 More than a dozen universities are offering a masters degree in grievance industry manufacturing.

 In fact, in total, more than 100 universities across the United States offer social justice programs, according to research by The Fix in 2017.
 Among them, 18 offer a bachelors degree in perpetual outrage.
 Many of these higher-ed institutions are public colleges that receive significant state funding.

-For example, Rutgers University, a public college in New Jersey, offers its students a minor in social justice and a lengthy list of leftist course to complement nearly any academic concentration.
+For example, Rutgers University, a public college in New Jersey, offers its students a minor in social justice and a lengthy list of leftist courses to complement nearly any academic concentration.
 But to complete the program, students must take the “Practicing Social Justice” course, which mandates students participate in left-wing causes, The Blaze reported.

 The course’s description: “Practicing Social Justice” will introduce “students to diverse practices of social justice activism including grassroots organizing, labor organizing, political organizing, and transnational organizing.
 Readings about social change efforts are combined with student participation in community mobilizations, labor organizing efforts, political campaigns, and transnational social movement and NGO activism.”